Go4Less 2 Year Canada Work Visa Programme

 Go4less will provide you with information on how to obtain a Police Certificate from Ireland and from other countries if required.
 You will also receive an official Go4less letter which will help you to obtain your Police Certificate.

 You may be refused entry if you do not have insurance.
-If your insurance policy is valid for less than 24 months, you may be issued a work permit that expires at the same time as your insurance.
-In this case, you may not apply for an extension of your work permit at a later date.
+If your insurance policy is valid for less than 12 months, you may be issued a work permit that expires at the same time as your insurance.
+In this case, you are not eligible to apply for an extension of your work permit at a later date.

-If you have booked your visa and or flight with Go4less, you can avail of the special discounted rates by calling our office on 01 4350000
+If you have booked your flight with Go4less, you can avail of our special discounted rate by calling our office on 01 4350000

 Other durations available on request including for those of you who are using the visa to travel during your summer break from college.